 Having healthy food and insulin close by is important — so don’t pack them in the bottom of your sack!
 It might make a difference with your health and your trip.

-If you are able to hike safely on National Hiking Day, we want to encourage you to share your experience in the "Winning Type 2 Diabetes Together" Facebook group by simply clicking here.
+If you are able to hike safely, we want to encourage you to share your experience in the "Winning Type 2 Diabetes Together" Facebook group by simply clicking here.